ssezhangpeng/picture/README.md

 # picture
-- this is a picture repo for picGo
+- this is a picture repo for PicGo